 People born between 1980 and 1998 want to own a house.
 These professional workers are seeing an average annual income of nearly $90,000.
 If you are a current home seller or property investor, then you probably see or understand this trend.

+Today, people use Google to search the web to find a real estate website.
 Access to photos and online research is crucial to decision making and finding a good real estate agent for people younger than 40 years old.
 This generation is more than ready and willing to do what it takes including rehabbing to get a good home price.

 They are not deterred by increasing interest rates or low inventory levels.
 Higher rental prices make home ownership an appealing option, especially when owning a home near work is on the table.